randomjohn/randomjohn.github.io/_posts/2016-12-11-r-geojson-srt.md

 ![plot of chunk unnamed-chunk-2](/figures/unnamed-chunk-2-1.png)

-Unfortunately, this plot is not very helpful, because it simply plots the points without any context.
+Unfortunately, this plot is not very helpful because it simply plots the points without any context.
 So we use the `ggmap` and `ggplot2` package to give us some context.
 First, we download from Google the right map.

 {% highlight r %}